 The successful candidate will interact with diverse faculty, staff, and students within and between departments at UNT, the Advanced Environmental Research Institute (AERI: http://aeri.unt.eduhttp://aeri.unt.edu), and the BioDiscovery Institute (BDI: http://bdi.unt.eduhttp://bdi.unt.edu), contributing to a strong tradition of interdisciplinary and collaborative research at UNT.
 The faculty member should have an interest and participate in our growing undergraduate degree programs ( https://biology.unt.edu/undergraduate-programshttps://biology.unt.edu/under…) and graduate programs ( http://biology.unt.edu/graduate-programshttp://biology.unt.edu/graduate-pro…) and is expected to help foster their continued growth along with other faculty members through instruction and research.

-The Department of Biological Sciences, one of four departments in the College of Science, has over 40 faculty, 175 graduate and 3,000 undergraduate students.
-Our faculty is a community of scholars dedicated to research and teaching in Ecology, Environmental Science, Biochemistry and Molecular Biology, Physiology, Neuroscience, Plant Biology, and Organismal-environment interactions.
-We offer Bachelor’s degrees in Biology, Biochemistry, Ecology, Medical Laboratory Science, and Forensic Science, and Masters and PhDs in Biology, Biochemistry and Molecular Biology, and Environmental Science.
+UNT is a Hispanic-serving and Minority-serving public research university with a Research 1 (R1) Carnegie classification enrolling over 42,000 students.
+The Department of Biological Sciences, one of four departments in the College of Science, has over 40 faculty, 175 graduate students, and 3,000 undergraduate students.
+Our faculty is a community of scholars dedicated to research and teaching in Ecology, Environmental Science, Biochemistry and Molecular Biology, Physiology, Neuroscience, Plant Biology, and Organismal Biology.
+We offer Bachelor’s degrees in Biology, Biochemistry, Ecology, and Medical Laboratory Sciences, and Master’s and Ph.D. degrees s in Biology, Biochemistry and Molecular Biology, and Environmental Science.
 We measure our success by the success of our students and the quality of our intellectual contributions to society.